 Grounds for Termination

-A trust can end for several reasons.
-These include:
+A trust can be brought to an end for several reasons:

-It’s key to check the trust deed for specific rules.
+It’s important to check the trust deed carefully for any specific conditions or restrictions on termination before taking any steps.

 Process of Dissolving a Trust